nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The 'Hardware And Peripherals' category encompasses physical devices and add-ons that extend computing capabilities, focusing on location tracking devices for precise spatial data acquisition and monitoring in IoT and embedded systems.
+'Hardware And Peripherals' encompasses location tracking devices like GPS modules, RFID tags, and beacons, providing real-time positioning data for IoT and asset management systems.

+(Word count: 24)
 *Subcategories: Location Tracking Devices*
 *Items: 1*